 Robert Trent Jones Sr. laid out the 18 holes amongst stands of pine trees on a flat piece of property slightly inland from Guincho beach on the Atlantic shoreline with some of the fairways flanked by small holiday apartment buildings.

-The six par threes here steal the show, beginning at “Good Luck”, the 2nd and ending at “Sweet Sixteen” the 16th.
+The six par threes here steal the show, beginning at “Ravine”, the 4th and ending at “Almost There” the 16th.
 A major attraction of these one shotters is that they comprise a set of “proper” short holes, sensibly measured between 143 and 182 yards.

 A number of professional competitions have been held at Quinta da Marinha since it opened in the mid 1980s.
 The first of these was The Ladies Masters in 1988, an event on the European Women’s Tour that was won by Laurette Maritz-Atkins from South Africa.